DrMerxer/adonis-wms-server/README.md

 # Adonis fullstack application

 ## Notice

+This is my first ever self completed project.
+And it has been a couple of years I can barely remember how it's worked.
+I save this repositry to record my growth, and don't forget why I *start building*.

+❤️ It's my best decision to work on a thing I love, and I will always devoted into building more fantastic things.

 ### 1. Database
 When using MySQL 8.x server, execute this SQL sentence in command line, then adonis will be able to connect to the database.